fspoettel/blaupause/README.md

 ### js

 By default, the js-build process takes all scripts inside *modules* and the global.js and builds them by concat'ing, hinting and minifying them.
-It ignores the lib-folder that stores external dependencies, currently: jQuery (1.11.0 / 2.1.0), Modernizr (2.7.1 dev build), Respond.js (1.4.2), HTML5-shiv(3.7.0).
+It ignores the lib-folder that stores external dependencies, currently:

+ - jQuery (1.11.0 / 2.1.0)
+ - Modernizr (2.7.1 dev build)
+ - Respond.js (1.4.2)
+ - HTML5-shiv(3.7.0).

-## Naming conventions & CSS authoring principles
+## Naming conventions & authoring principles

-The whole project is centered around an BEM and OOP approach.
-The .scss is divided into small files that each serve one purpose only.
+The whole project is centered around an **BEM** and **OOP** approach.
+The `.scss` is divided into small files that each serve one purpose only.
 Variables are namespaced.
 A sample variable looks like this: `base--size` or `base--sizing-unit`.
-Variables can be nested to be scoped to certain project parts, e.g. `$color__btn--primary` (global namespace, scope, value).
+Variables can be nested to be scoped to certain project parts, e.g. `$color__btn--primary` (global namespace, scope, value; see variable list).
 Classes are constructed with a BEM approach:

 ```html
     <section class="house house--red">